Is workplace rudeness on the rise?

 In 2018, three colleagues and I conducted a study to determine how widespread workplace incivility is when considered from the viewpoint of employee relationships.
 We gave workers at a chain of casual dining restaurants in the Southeastern U.S. a survey and asked them to report how frequently they experienced rudeness over the past 12 months on a scale from “never” to “very frequently.”

 We found that 69% of employees reported experiencing some incivility in the previous year.
 But this happened only in 16% of their relationships with co-workers.
-In other words, while a majority of employees reported experiencing incivility, most indicated that these experiences came from just a few coworkers – just about 1 in 8, in fact.
+In other words, while a majority of employees reported experiencing incivility, most indicated that these experiences came from just a few coworkers.

 These findings show that while most people experience workplace rudeness at least once in a while, most of their relationships are not characterized by rude or discourteous behavior.